When self-care becomes another thing on your list

 What this looks like: Stand and stretch for two minutes.
 Do three minutes of deep breathing or walk to the water cooler.
 Look away from your screen and focus on something 20 feet away.
 None of these require leaving your office.

 The key is consistency.
 One microbreak matters.
 Five per day compounds.
 Most busy professionals skip breaks because they feel like lost time.
-The paradox is that those five minutes recover 20-30 minutes of lost productivity later in the afternoon.
+The paradox is that skipping them costs more time later: fatigue-driven errors, slower decisions, and afternoon crashes that derail the last two hours of your day.

 2. Movement during transitions